-Asexual reproduction is the process of producing new organism from a single parent without the involvement of sex cells or gametes.
+Asexual reproduction is the process of producing a new organism from a single parent without the involvement of sex cells or gametes.

-Sexual reproduction is the process of producing new organism from two parents by making use of their sex cells or gametes.
+Sexual reproduction is the process of producing a new organism from two parents by making use of their sex cells or gametes.

 In other words, sexual reproduction is a type of reproduction in which two sexes, namely, male and female are involved.
-The male sexual unit is known as male gametes or sperm while female sexual unit is termed as female gametes or ova.
+The male sexual unit is known as male gametes or sperm while the female sexual unit is termed as female gametes or ova.

 What is the human reproductive system?

 Males and females have different reproductive systems.
-The reproductive organs of human beings that are Testis in male and ovary in female become functional only after attaining sexual maturity.
+The reproductive organs of human beings that are Testis in males and ovaries in females become functional only after attaining sexual maturity.

-In male, sexual maturity is attained at the age of 13-14 years, but in females at the age of 10-12 years.
+In males, sexual maturity is attained at the age of 13-14 years, but in females at the age of 10-12 years.
 This age is known as the age of puberty.

 Puberty: It is the age at which the sex hormones (or gametes) begin to be produced and the boy or girl becomes sexually mature.

-The testes and ovary produce gametes and also secrete hormones like testosterone (male hormone from testes) and estrogen and progesterone (female hormones from ovary).
+The testes and ovary produce gametes and also secrete hormones like testosterone (the male hormone from testes) and estrogen and progesterone (female hormones from the ovary).

 Male Reproductive system

-It consists of portion that produce the germ-cells and other portions that deliver the germ-cells to the site of fertilization.
-The main organs of male reproductive system are the following:
+It consists of portions that produce the germ cells and other portions that deliver the germ cells to the site of fertilization.
+The main organs of the male reproductive system are the following:

-Testes are the main reproductive organs of male body that produce sperms.
+Testes are the main reproductive organs of the male body that produce sperms.
 They hang outside the body in scrotal sacs as they need a temperature lower than the body temperature.

 Testes also act as endocrine glands and produce male reproductive hormones (testosterone).

-The sperm are carried by a long tube known as vas deferens of sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.
+The sperm is carried by a long tube known as vas deferens of sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.

 It is the tube that carries urine or semen.
-Urethra carries sperms to an organ called penis which opens to the outside through a male genital pore.
+The urethra carries sperms to an organ called the penis which opens to the outside through a male genital pore.